Transport Dependency: Optimal Transport Based Dependency Measures: Simulations

-\newparagraph{Bias and higher dimensions} Another prevalent trend in the numerical results so far is the notable bias of $\tc_*$ and $\tc_\alpha$ on independent noise (i.e., for $\epsilon = 1$), where we expect a value of $0$ for $n\to\infty$.
+\paragraph{Bias and high dimensions.} Another prevalent trend in the numerical results so far is the notable bias of $\tc_*$ and $\tc_\alpha$ on independent noise (i.e., for $\epsilon = 1$), where we expect a value of $0$ for $n\to\infty$.
 In fact, empirical estimators of optimal transport distances are known to be susceptible to a certain degree of bias, especially in high dimensions.
-In Figure~\ref{fig:bias}, we therefore take a look at the empirical estimation of $\tc_*$ and compare it to $\mathrm{dcor}$ in settings of different dimensions for sample sizes $n$ running from $10$ to $1000$.
+In Figure~\ref{fig:bias}, we therefore compare the empirical estimation of $\tc_*$ and $\mathrm{dcor}$ in settings of different dimensions for sample sizes $n$ running from $10$ to $1000$.
 We observe that the bias of $\tc_*$ and $\mathrm{dcor}$ seem comparable for $r = q = 1$.
 If the dimensions are chosen higher, the bias increases much quicker for $\tc_*$ than for $\mathrm{dcor}$.
 At the same time, the variance of the $\tc_*$ estimates is (in part much) smaller for all choices of dimensions.
 Indeed, in case of $r = q = 5$ and $n = 1000$, the estimated standard deviation of $\tc_*$ is multiple times smaller than the one of $\mathrm{dcor}$, even though the bias is substantial ($\tc_* \approx 0.72$, while $\mathrm{dcor}\approx 0.13$).